1978 Arizona Wildcats football team: Kansas State

 In the season opener, Arizona played their first game as a Pac-10 member and faced Kansas State (whose nickname was also the Wildcats, like Arizona).
 Arizona would dominate the game in a shutout win.

 Oregon State

 In Arizona's first Pac-10 game, they defeated Oregon State to improve on their record.
 It was their first home win over a Pac-10 opponent.

 Michigan

 The Wildcats went on the road at Michigan for only their second meeting against the Wolverines (the first was in 1970, also on the road).
 Arizona fought hard with third-ranked Michigan, and ultimately came up short at a chance of an upset.
+To date, this remains Arizona’s most recent meeting against Michigan (the Wildcats have yet to host the Wolverines at home, and is unlikely to in the foreseeable future).

 UCLA

 In their first Pac-10 road game, Arizona traveled to UCLA and faced the No. 10 Bruins.
 The Wildcats would end up losing to the Bruins for their first Pac-10 road loss.

 Oregon

 Arizona went to Oregon and defeated the Ducks to win their first road Pac-10 game.